TIY-Austin-Front-End-Engineering/Final-Project-Planning/README.md

 	* **TEST OUT EVERY API AND LIBRARY THAT YOU WANT TO USE** - put together a demo of each one showing how it can be used (in a simple form) to accomplish what you need.
 		* For APIs it might be just querying the API for the information you need and console.log'ing the information.
 		* For any libraries it might be just getting their demo example
+* Add links to your LinkedIn, Twitter, etc. at the bottom of the repo README so interested people can contact you about your project.

 ### Requirements